Durban Light Infantry: Peacekeeping deployments and training

-All members of the Regiment are volunteers, with employment in the civilian roles, they fulfil their responsibilities and duties on top of their duties and responsibilities to their Families and Employers.
-An enormous commitment to the safety and security of the Republic of South Africa.
+Members of the Regiment have been deployed in Africa, including Burundi and DRC; in support of the United Nations and African Union mandates.
+The battalion as a whole has not been deployed as a unit for many years, and most of the more recent deployments have been ad hoc with individual members slotting into other unit's ranks.

-Training is mandatory with the current requirements of Equality and Equity in line with the SANDF Policy.
-The duration of training places an enormous pressure on members to get Employers to relieve them to attend the courses and training exercises.
+All members of the Regiment are volunteers, and often have civilian employment.
+They often endure hardship balancing their military service and civilian employment commitments, especially when they are required to attend lengthy training and courses.

 Regimental history

 Martin, Lieut Col A.C.
 BA (Cape) Hon.PhD (Natal) (1969).
 "Durban Light Infantry: The History of the Durban Light Infantry Incorporating that of the Sixth South African Infantry, 1915 to 1917" was published in 1969.
 It is out of print.

 An illustrated history of the 150 years of the Regiment has been prepared by Prof. Brian Kearney, Mr Dave Matthews and Lieut Col "Bill" Olivier (Retd.).
 The book is being sold by the Headquarters Board.